nkoech/CIAT_File_Benders/README.md

 Special thanks to:

-* **[Koech Nicholas](https://github.com/nkoech):** Remote Sensing/GIS Analyst, Soils Research Area/DAPA - CIAT
+* **[CIAT - Africa](http://ciat.cgiar.org/):** Remote Sensing/GIS Section, Soils Research Area/DAPA

-And those who supported and enouraged the author to challenge himself to do better and to be better.
+And those who supported and enouraged the us to challenge ourselves to do better and to be better.

 ## Contributing